DrayerSivertsen/CourseNotes/os/last_assignment.md

 fork multiple logins, where each one will be its own terminal the login process then obtains three file descriptors stdin, stdout, stderr

+# Lab 7
+Two different buffer calls
+1. Get the whole block in
+2. Get partial block and modify before writing back

+bp in dev list = write a search function in dev list

+We have to write the code for getblk and brelse (in pseudo code) all other code is given

+Everytime you get a block implement the requests by 1, if in dev list increment hits by 1

+emacs @4200